katiacreator/freshprincetriviagame/outline.md

     A. Title Card - game logo card on hover flips to show instructions
     B. Instructions Card - gives instructions for the game, "click next to view categories"
         i. a right arrow icon next button - will expand by 50% on hover, click event function needed to send to next page
-    C. Categories Card - card with a accordion drop down menu that list all the categories featured in the quiz and decribes the individual categories
+    C. Categories Card Screen- card grid of 5 cards
         i. different icons for each category card for MVP
             1. star - GUEST STARS: from celebrity appearances to crossover tv character appearances
             2. heart - WILL'S ROMANTIC RELATIONSHIPS: there's a lot to unpack here
             3. video camera - BEHIND THE CAMERA: history of show production
             4. ?? - CHARACTERS NAMES : be ready to name not just the main cast but recurring character's names
-            5. ?? - MAJOR PLOTLINES: ex. will and carlton living in the beach house, the trevor incident, uncle phil's job, will's dad episode ii. different img of characters for each category-BONUS FEATURE II.
+            5. ?? - MAJOR PLOTLINES: ex. will and carlton living in the beach house, the trevor incident, uncle phil's job, will's dad episode ii. card will flip on hover to show the description iii. different img of characters for each category-BONUS FEATURE II.
 Game Screen - game.html
    A. Category Card- card that shows the icon of the category that expands to the left revealing the question div
    B. Question Card- this card will have a timer, the question, the 3 choices, and next arrow button set up as a grid to make click events easier